firedrakeproject/Irksome/demos/heat/demo_heat.py.rst

 We will also need to import certain items from irksome::

-  from irksome import GaussLegendre, Dt, MeshConstant, TimeStepper
+  from irksome import GaussLegendre, Dt, TimeStepper

 And we will need a little bit of UFL to support using the method of manufactured solutions::